stoeps13/connections-doc/source/admin/customize/t_add_gadget_to_share.md

     Each widget instance has its own properties.
 For example, if you are using a widget that displays bookmarks for a specific tag, you can enable multiple instances of the widget so that you can follow different tags in each widget.

+    !!! note
-    **Note:** This setting is applicable only for iWidgets.
+    This setting is applicable only for iWidgets.
 Only one instance of an OpenSocial gadget can be loaded at a time.

 15. Select opensocial as a required application in the Prerequisites area.